 You will find that QuickBooks has numerous accounting and financial reports for your small business, which includes the following reports:

-- Sales Reports – these reports give you information about sales rep, sales orders, and pending sales.
+- Sales Reports: these reports give you information about the sales rep, sales orders, and pending sales.

-- Jobs, Time & Mileage Reports – these reports give you information about your job estimates, including time, amount spent, and mileage for each job.
+- Jobs, Time & Mileage Reports: these reports give you information about your job estimates, including time, the amount spent, and mileage for each job.

 The number of these financial reports can be overwhelming; however, you will usually only use a handful of the reports for your business, dependent on the type of business you have and your particular needs.